lifeitech/iconic-resume/README.md

 ## Things to Note

 1. By default, your browser add margins to the document when you save the webpage for PDF.
-This should work fine, but you can also customize the margins if you want to.
+This should work fine, but you can also customize the margins in your browser print setting popup if you want to.
-2. Be sure to use square images.
+2. Be sure to use **square** (e.g. 512x512) images for icons and logos.

 ## Contributions